0cjs/sedoc/8bit/cbm/emulators.md

 [VICE] \([manual][viceman]) emulates all CBM models and has a menu-driven interface for all options.

+On Linux the configuration file is found under `~/.config/vice/vicrc` (older versions used `~/.vice/vicrc`).

 Windows versions usually come with ROMs; for Linux you need to download and install them yourself.
-The ROMs have names like `basic` and `kernal` and are installed into the `C64/`, `DRIVES/` etc. subdirectories under `/usr/lib/vice/` or `~/.vice/`.
+The ROMs have names like `basic` and `kernal` and are installed into the `C64/`, `DRIVES/` etc. subdirectories under under the paths in the `Directory` resource, which in recent versions defaults to (`EMU` being the emulator name):

+    $HOME/.local/share/vice/EMU:PREFIX/share/vice/EMU:BOOTPATH/EMU

+Paths worth trying are the following:

+    ~/.local/share/vice/
+    ~/.vice/                        # old path replaced by above /usr/local/share/vice/
+    /usr/local/bin/
+    /usr/share/vice/
+    /usr/lib/vice/                  # old path replaced by above

+If you have difficutly with it finding the ROMs, add the `-dumpconfig F` option and examine the file _F_ for the `Directory`, `ChargenName`, `KernalName` and `BasicName` options.

 See the "ROMs" section below for more details.

 ### Key Mappings